pandas-dev/pandas/doc/source/user_guide/io.rst

 The :func:`~pandas.read_excel` method can read Excel file (``.xlsx``, ``.xlsm``, ``.xls``, ``.xlsb``) and OpenDocument spreadsheets (``.ods``) using the ``python-calamine`` module.
-This module is a binding for Rust library `calamine <https://crates.io/crates/calamine>`__ and faster then other engines in most cases.
-The semantics and features for reading files match what can be done for `Excel files`_ using ``engine='calamine'``.
+This module is a binding for Rust library `calamine <https://crates.io/crates/calamine>`__ and is faster than other engines in most cases.
 The optional dependency 'python-calamine' needs to be installed.

 .. code-block:: python